Managing targets

 • Deleted from source: The target no longer exists in cloud.

-For instructions on how to change the status of active or inactive targets, see Deactivating and activating targets.
+For instructions on how to change the status of active or inactive targets, see Deactivating and activating a target.

 Size limit